 The pockets of old jeans are perfect for repurposing as many of the ideas above do.
 We think these craft station and home office wall organisers from old jeans are good examples of how these kind of upcycled organiser boards can actually look super chic (trust us we’ve seen a lot that don’t!).
 The Sisters of the Wild West have a tutorial for their version here.

-The last photo above with the tree fabric on it is one of our tutorials which you can find here.
+The photo above with the grey and yellow tree fabric on it is one of our tutorials which you can find here.
 It uses the back pockets of several pairs of jeans, some fabric scraps and even an upcycled leather belt for the strap.

 Have you tried any of these ideas?
 How did it go?
 We’d love to hear your comments!